 The relationship among the Editor-in-Chief, the Editorial Board and the Publisher is based on the principle of publishing independence.

 The Editor-in-Chief and the Editorial Board of Annali di Ca’ Foscari.
-Serie orientale are the only responsible for the decision to publish the articles submitted.
+Serie orientale alone are responsible for the decision to publish the articles submitted.

 Authors, under their own responsibility, must avoid any conflict of interest affecting the results obtained or the interpretations suggested.
-Suggestions by Authors not to be evaluated by a specific scholar, due to possible conflict of interest, are taken into consideration by the Annali Editors.
+The Annali di Ca’ Foscari.
+Serie orientale Editors will give serious and careful consideration to suggestions of cases in which, due to possible conflict of interest, an Author’s work should not be reviewed by a specific scholar.
 Authors should indicate any financing agency or the project the article stems from.

-Whenever required, the research protocols must be authorized in advance by the Ethical Committee of Ca’ Foscari University of Venice.
+Whenever required, the research protocols must be authorised in advance by the Ethical Committee of Ca’ Foscari University of Venice.